learn-co-curriculum/dsc-one-to-many-and-many-to-many-joins-lab/README.md

 ## Customers and their Orders (a One-to-Many join)

-Return a list of all the customers first and last names along with a record for each of their order numbers, order dates and statuses.
+Return a dataframe with all of the customers' first and last names along with details for each of their order numbers, order dates, and statuses.

 ```python